-A1.0.
-Simplified Procurement Requirements (Procurement Contracts under \$100,000)
+A1.0 Simplified Procurement Requirements (procurement Contracts under \$100,000)

-A1.1 Mandatory Solicitation Requirements for Procurements under \$100,000
+A1.1 Mandatory Solicitation Requirements for Procurement under \$100,000

-Content of Solicitations: When a solicitation is required by the St. Mary's College Procurement Policies and Procedures, then the invitation for bids (IFB) or request for proposals (RFP) shall include the following minimum information:
+Content of Solicitations: When a solicitation is required by the St. Mary's College Procurement and Procedures, then the invitation for bids (IFB) or request for proposal (RFP) shall include the following minimum information:

-- A1.1.1 A description of the items requested. - A1.1.2 Time, date, place and form of response requested. - A1.1.3 The basis for evaluation and award. - A1.1.4 The name and telephone number of the Procurement Officer to whom inquires regarding the solicitation may be directed. - A1.1.5 Whether electronic transactions are permitted or required.
+- A.1.1.1 A description of the items requested. - A.1.1.2 Time, date, place and form of response requested. - A.1.1.3 The basis for evaluation and award. - A.1.1.4 The name and telephone number of the Procurement Officer to whom inquiries regarding the solicitation may be directed. - A.1.1.5 Whether electronic transactions are permitted or required.
 If the solicitation does not specify that electronic transactions are permitted or required, bidders and offerors may not use electronic means for any part of the procurement.
-If electronic transactions are permitted, the solicitation shall identify: the transactions for which electronic means are authorized; the means of conducting an electronic transaction (e.g., facsimile, electronic mail, electronic bidding platforms, electronic funds transfer, electronic data exchange, any other digital, magnetic, wireless, optical, or other means of conducting electronic transactions); the format of required information; how and whether fees will be charged for electronic transactions; and the time, place, and receipt of electronic transactions. - A1.2 Mandatory Contract Requirements for Procurements under \$100,000 - A1.2.1 Simplified Acquisitions of \$5,000 or less: - A1.2.1.1 Contracts under \$5,000 (oral or written) - A1.2.1.2 Minimum evidence: - A1.2.1.2.1 For oral contracts-a receipt, invoice, or voucher: - A1.2.1.2.2 For written contracts-a purchase order or contract; - A1.2.1.2.3 For purchases made with a corporate purchasing card, a charge slip or a telephone purchasing card log, and at least a sales slip, packing slip, cash register receipt, or repair order.
+If electronic transactions are permitted, the solicitation shall identify; the transactions for which electronic means are authorized; the means of conducting an electronic transaction (e.g. facsimile, electronic mail, electronic bidding platforms, electronic funds transfer, electronic data exchange, any other digital, magnetic, wireless, optical or other means of conduction electronic transactions); the format of required information; how and whether fees will be charged for electronic transactions. - A1.2 Mandatory Contract Requirements for Procurements under \$100,000

+A1.2.1 Simplified Acquisitions of \$5,000 or less:

+- A1.2.1.1 Contracts under \$5,000 (oral or written) - A1.2.1.2 Minimum evidence: - A1.2.1.2.1 For oral contracts-a receipt, invoice or voucher; A1.2.1.2.2 For written contracts-a purchase order or contract; A1.2.1.2.3 for purchases made with a corporate purchasing card, a charge slip or a telephone purchasing card log, and at least a sales slip, packing slip, cash register receipt, or repair order.